How to Hire a Good UI/UX Designer and Get a Transparent Design Estimation

 In this case, we want to design two different apps: iOS and Android native ones.
 UI/UX designers often make a full estimate of the iOS app before using that data to calculate the design porting for Android.
 Designers create wireframes for both platforms because of the different UX principles.
 Porting takes, on average, 50% of the received value from the first platform design estimation.

 2. Cross-platform Apps

-• What limitations to cope with.
+- What limitations to deal with.

-• What Do’s and Don’ts to take into account.
+- What Do’s and Don’ts to take into account.

 UI/UX Estimation for Website and Web App

-Below you can view the example of website estimation document:
+An example of the website estimation document: